-Highly intelligent; has learned to open jars, mimic other octopuses, and solve mazes in lab tests
+This octopus is highly intelligent, and has learned to open jars, mimic other octopuses, and solve mazes in lab tests.

-- Largest species of octopus in the world; average weight is 50 Kg (110 lbs) and length of 5 meters (15 ft)
+- As the largest species of octopus in the world; average weight is 50 Kg (110 lbs) and length of 5 meters (15 ft).

 - Life span is 3-5 years

-- It hatches from an egg, floats to the ocean’s surface, and experiences planktonic stage for 30-90 days
+- Hatches from an egg, floats to the ocean’s surface, and experiences a planktonic stage for 30-90 days.

-- Ready to mate at 1-2 years of age; mates in the spring ; males and females find each other, then use their sense of sight to determine attraction during courtship
+- Sexually mature at 1-2 years of age; mates in the spring ; males and females find each other, then use their senses of sight to determine attraction during courtship.

-- Uses eight strong arms, combined with suckers , to find and hold prey; it may paralyze prey such as fish with a toxic saliva, then tear into it with its parrot-like beak or simply pull the prey’s defenses apart (as with crab shells) to get at the meal within
+- The Giant Pacific octopus uses eight strong arms combined with suckers to find and hold prey; it may paralyze prey such as fish with a toxic saliva, then tear into it with its parrot-like beak or simply pull the prey’s defenses apart (as with crab shells) to get at the meal within.

-- Humans use it for food, aquarium pets, and bait
+- Humans use it as food, aquarium pets, and bait.

-- Caught in rectangular wire lobster traps baited with fish and weighted down on the seafloor and around rocky underwater outcrops in water less than 40 m (100 ft) deep; each boat uses 300-400 traps on average
+- Caught in rectangular wire lobster traps baited with fish and weighted down on the seafloor and around rocky underwater outcrops in water less than 31 m (100 ft) deep.

 Status of the fishery

-- Appears to be a lack of concern for stocks at current level of commercial exploitation
+- There is currently a lack of concern for stocks at current level of commercial exploitation.
+[13,15]

 Potential ecosystem impacts